sachagavino/astroMUGS/docs/source/index.md

 ## Quickstart Guide

-This is where all begins.
+This is where it all begins.

 ```{toctree}
 :maxdepth: 2